BrankoVukmirovic/Ally-Py-docs/plugin-guide/models.rst

         The user type service.
         '''

-This is the user type API, is actually the user API adjusted to represent the user type, and now the meta.sample_plugin.meta.user_type:
+The UserType API, is simiar to the User API.
+We also need to edit ``meta.sample_plugin.meta.user_type``:

 .. code-block:: python